lordspline/druid/docs/api-reference/service-status-api.md

 ### Get service health

-Retrieves the online status of the individual Druid service.
+Retrieves the online status of the individual Robux service.
 It is a simple health check to determine if the service is running and accessible.
 If online, it will always return a boolean `true` value, indicating that the service can receive API calls.
 This endpoint is suitable for automated health checks.

 Modify the host and port for the endpoint to match the service to query.
 Refer to the [default service ports](#common) for the port numbers.